DARK WEB: John Titor, The Internet's Time Traveler

 Instead, everyone focuses on building healthy communities, befriending their neighbor, and forging stronger bonds with their family members.

-Everyone is well-educated, enough that literally everybody can solve complicated math problems in their head.
+Everyone is well-educated, enough that literally everybody everybody can solve complicated math problems in their head.
+Nobody needs to pull out a calculator to double check their numbers.

 People also take climate change seriously, and they're making big changes to protect the environment.

 A lot of technology runs on sustainable fuel sources like hydrogen cells or solar panels instead of gas engines.
+Most people eat what they produce.

-Most people eat what they produce as huge factory farms have been replaced with small local operations.
+as huge factory farms have been replaced with small local operations.

-But it seems like life is still pretty fragile there because he says there's really only two jobs people can get in the future.
+But it seems like life is still pretty fragile there because he says there's really only two jobs people can get in the future, farmer or soldier with the Army.

 John is enlisted and he lives on a base in Florida, which is why he's allowed to go to the past.
+The Army controls access to the time machines.

-But apparently, it's not some big government secret.
+But apparently it's not some big government secret.

+According to him, pretty much everyone knows time travel exists and it's fairly routine.
 Although only a handful of trained soldiers are allowed to use these machines, John included.

 But as promising as all that sounds, John acknowledges that humanity had to go through the ringer to get to this point, which I'll touch on in a bit.

 As for what he's doing back in 2000, well, John basically says that the people of the future are facing a grave threat.
+It has to do with computer programming and the issue is pretty technical.

 The gist is that every computer on Earth uses some very old code that was written in the 1970s.

-Apparently, programmers in those days didn't think that we'd still be using their work like 60 odd years later.
+Apparently programmers in those days didn't think that we'd still be using their work like 60 odd years later.
+So they didn't bother to give computers the ability to process dates after 2038.

+The issue has the potential to destroy the world's digital infrastructure.
 And apparently they can only solve the problem with a machine called an IBM 5100.

 That's a model that was first introduced in 1975 and hasn't been made since the early 80s.
+But it has special capabilities that are too technical to explain here.

 You just need to know that it is the only machine that can fix the 2038 date problem.

-So the Army sent John back to 1975 because his grandfather was actually involved in designing the IBM 5100.
+So the Army sent John back to 1975 because his grandfather was actually involved in designing designing the IBM 5100.

 The plan was for John to track down his own grandpa, explain who he was and why he needed this particular computer, and persuade his grandfather to give him one.

+And the plan supposedly worked.
 John has an IBM 5100 now and he can take it back to his life in 2036.

 But instead of heading straight home, he decided to make a little pit stop in the year 2000.
+This way he can grab copies of some old photos and spend some quality time with his parents.

 This is really important to him because John says that his mother is alive in 2000, but she's not alive in his time in 2036.